-- Add a Scale denominator filter (max and min scale) to visualize the style rule only within certain scale limits.
-This is possible by clicking the starter button. - Remove the symbolizer by clicking the $\overline{m}$ button.
+- Filter the style rule, as explained here, in order to apply the style only to certain layer features.
+It is possible clicking on the button. - Add a Scale denominator filter ( max and min scale) to visualize the style rule only within certain scale limits.
+This is possible by clicking the button.